Free & OpenSource Software Documentation for BigGeoData Processing

 - Estimation of tree height using GEDI dataset - Data explore

-- Estimation of tree height using GEDI dataset - Support Vector Machine for Regression (SVR)
+- Estimation of tree height using GEDI dataset - Predictors extraction at point location

 - Estimation of tree height using GEDI dataset - Random Forest prediction